np-overflow/handbook/docs/introduction/roles.md

   - Major events (i.e., PIOI and ByteHackz)
 - Selection of topics to be covered in weekly workshops during current academic semester

-Additionally, the operations part of the role involves communicating with various other departments to help plan and enforce certain operations within events.
-Managing projects revolving Overflow's day-to-day functions would also require skills such as management of delegating duties, flexibility and conversational skills.

 Events you may have heard of include but are not limited to

 - PIOI
 - ByteHackz
 - CCA Fiesta

+## Operations

+### Secretary-Operations

+- Takes attendance for all Overflow activities
+- Takes minutes during Overflow meetings
+- Manages financial procedures and assets, such as collation of purchase requests, reimbursements and budgeting, and stock-taking of assets (usually done together with tech team for tech-related assets)
+- Takes care of and organises all Overflow documents

+#### Description

+You are responsible for communicating with various other departments to help plan and enforce certain operations within events.
+Managing projects revolving Overflow's day-to-day functions would also require skills such as management of delegating duties, flexibility and conversational skills.

-## Publicity
+### Publicity

 - Maintains and improves Oveflow’s image and outreach
 - Publicises the events and/or activities hosted by Overflow through various channels